fnorre23/Framework-for-sound-installations/Python-CV/readme.md

 - Camera (Regular webcam works fine for Mediapipe models, but ZED camera is required for ZED models.)

 #### Tutorials to pip install:
-NOTE: For all tutorials, once you see how to pip install a library, just replace whatever library with "requirements.txt".
+NOTE: For all tutorials, once you learn how to pip install a library, just replace whatever library with "requirements.txt".
 This will install required libraries.

 (Videos)

-(Recommended) Setting up a virtual environment (.venv) in Python in Virtual Studio Code : https://www.youtube.com/watch?v=GZbeL5AcTgw
+(Recommended) Setting up a virtual environment (.venv) in Python in Virtual Studio Code: https://www.youtube.com/watch?v=GZbeL5AcTgw

 Installing Python libraries to the root: